 This post is a continuation of the earlier post, The End of Days I. In this Torah Portion, Shemot, we read about the encounter between Moses and the Almighty at the Burning Bush.
-And the angel of the Lord appeared unto him (Moses) in a flame of fire out of the midst of a bush; and he looked, and, behold, the bush burned with fire, and the bush was not consumed… Moreover, He said: 'I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.'
-And Moses hid his face; for he was afraid to look upon God.
+And the angel of the Lord appeared unto him (Moses) in a flame of fire out of the midst of a bush; and he looked, and, behold, the bush burned with fire, and the bush was not consumed… Moreover, He said: 'I am the G‑d of thy father, the G‑d of Abraham, the G‑d of Isaac, and the G‑d of Jacob.'
+And Moses hid his face; for he was afraid to look upon G‑d.
 And the Lord said: 'I have surely seen the affliction of My people that are in Egypt, and have heard their cry by reason of their [...]

-"…And behold, the thorn bush was burning with fire, but the thorn bush was not being consumed."
+…And behold, the thorn bush was burning with fire, but the thorn bush was not being consumed."
 (Ex.
-III, 2) Every theologian worth his salt along with many philosophers, from Plato and Aristotle to Descartes and Kant, attempted to prove the existence of God.
-Tomas Aquinas, for instance, offered five “proofs”!
+3:2) Every theologian worth his salt along with many philosophers, from Plato and Aristotle to Descartes and Kant, attempted to prove the existence of G‑d.
+Tomas Aquinas, for instance, offered not just one but five “proofs”!
 Others, such as Hume and Nietzsche, tried proving the opposite.
-Little did they understand that proving the existence (or nonexistence) of God is a fool’s errand.
-There are several reasons for that: 1.
-The existence of God cannot be proven because… God doesn’t “exist,” not in the ordinary sense of existence anyway.
-One can say that an object exists only so long as it may exist or may not.
+Little did they understand that proving the existence (or nonexistence) of G‑d is a fool’s errand.
+Here are at least ten reasons why G‑d's existence cannot be proven (or disproven): The existence of G‑d cannot be proven because… G‑d doesn’t “exist,” not in the ordinary sense of existence anyway.
+One can say that something exists only so long as it may exist or may not.
 By stating that something [...]

-And the angel of G-d appeared to him in a flame of fire out of the midst of a thorn-bush; and he looked, and, behold, the bush burned with fire, but the bush was not consumed.
+And the angel of the Eternal appeared unto him in a flame of fire out of the midst of a bush; and he looked, and, behold, the bush burned with fire, and the bush was not consumed.
 And Moses said: "I must turn aside, and investigate this wondrous phenomenon, why the bush is not burnt."
-Shemot-Exodus III, 2-3 In this Torah chapter, Moses sees a strange sight – a burning bush not consumed by fire.
-His scientific curiosity is aroused and he does what any good scientist does – he goes to investigate this “wondrous phenomenon.”
+Exodus 3:2-3 In this Torah chapter, Moses sees a strange sight – a burning bush not consumed by fire.
+His scientific curiosity is aroused and he does what any good scientist would do—he goes to investigate this “wondrous phenomenon.”
 Moses was the first scientist recorded by the Bible.
 We, scientists, chase after wondrous phenomena to investing their nature.
 However, we often do it with arrogance, caring our own agenda and preconceptions.
 Torah teaches us otherwise, as G‑d warns [...]